vuejs/apollo/packages/docs/caching/overview.md

 ## Fetch policies

-`fetchPolicy` on `useQuery` controls how the cache is consulted on each call:
+`fetchPolicy` controls how the cache is consulted on each call:

 | Policy | Behavior |
 |--------|----------|